Peacock Blog M.I.A.

 Stream all nine episodes of M.I.A. now on Peacock.

-Starring Shannon Gisela as Etta Tiger Jonze, a young woman who dreams of a life in Miami after becoming restless in the Florida Keys.
-Etta's priorities change, however, when disaster strikes.
+The new series stars Shannon Gisela as Etta Tiger Jonze, a young woman who's restless in the Florida Keys when disaster strikes her family.
 As the show's synopsis teases, "When her family’s drug running business shatters in tragedy, Etta embarks on a dangerous journey through Miami’s neon lit underbelly that will define who she is and what she’s ultimately capable of."

 RELATED: Who's in the Cast of Peacock's New Crime Drama Series M.I.A.?